dannyvanderpol/php_web_framework/docs/creating_links.md

 This way you are ensured all links keep working when renaming the project folder or moving the project to another server.

-This can also be used for images and other element that require a link:
+This can also be used for images and other elements that require an URI:

 ``` HTML
 <img src="{LINK_ROOT}images/my-photo.png" />